SUI Investors Have Opportunity To Lead Sun Communities, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Sun Communities, Inc. (NYSE: SUI ) between February 28, 2019 and September 24, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than
+NEW YORK, Dec.
+30, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Sun Communities, Inc. (NYSE: SUI ) between February 28, 2019 and September 24, 2024, both dates inclusive (the "Class Period"), of the important

 So what: If you purchased SUI securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.